JellenHammer/Champlain-College-CNCS-Notes/README.md

 ## Where is my information stored?

 Most of my writing will be stored in the Wiki, however there will be files stored elsewhere over time.
+This includes course files (eg. Powershell and Bash scripts), which will be stored in their respective course directories.